sobamchan/sobamchan.github.io/about.md

 title: "about"
 ---

 Hello, I am Sotaro Takeshita.
-A student who studies natural language processing (NLP).
+I will soon will be Ph.D. student studying natual language processing (NLP).
-My main research interests are following.

-- Unsupervised Machine Learning
+I am interested in

-- Text Generation models
+- multilingual models
-- Narrative Modeling
-- Computer Comprehension
-- contact: oh.sore.sore.soutarou at gmail.com
-- natural language
-  - Japanese, native
-  - English, fluent
-  - \[WIP\] Spanish
-  - \[WIP\] Portuguese
-- computer language
-  - Python (machine learning, web applications)
-  - SQL
-  - PHP, Ruby, Javascript
-  - Swift
-  - Golang
-- other tools
+- information extraction
-  - MaxOS, ubuntu, **vim**
+- knowledge utilization for NLP models

+I like to read (both papers and books) and programming checkout my [OSS projects](https://github.com/sobamchan).
+I speak Japanese (native), English (fluent), Spanish (basic) and now learning German.
+As computer languages, I like to use vim to write python.
+Feel free to get in touch by email (oh.sore.sore.soutarou at gmail.com).

 ## Education